Mrs. Potato Head (song)

-"Mrs. Potato Head" is a song by American recording artist Melanie Martinez from her (Note: Martinez uses she/her and they/them pronouns.
+"Mrs. Potato Head" is a song by American singer-songwriter Melanie Martinez from her (Note: Martinez uses she/her and they/them pronouns.
 This article uses she/her pronouns for consistency.) debut album, Cry Baby (2015).
 Lyrically, the song deals with plastic surgery, its consequences, and the struggle for beauty in the modern world, especially for women.
-It was written by Melanie Martinez, Jeremy Dussolliet, and Tim Sommers, and was produced by Kinetics & One Love.
+It was written by Martinez, Jeremy Dussolliet, and Tim Sommers, and was produced by Kinetics & One Love.

 "Mrs. Potato Head" was hailed as a highlight of Cry Baby, with critics praising Martinez's songwriting and vocal delivery, Kinetics & One Love's production, and the song's overall theme.